 - 7. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
 C.S.
 Chapter 63. - 8.
 Have documentation that all vehicles used in the provision of Transportation services have automobile insurance. - 9.
 Have a valid driver's license. - 10.
 Have documentation that all vehicles used in the provision of Transportation services have current State motor vehicle registration and inspection. - 11.
 Have Workers' Compensation Insurance, in accordance with state law. - 12.
-Be trained to meet the needs of the participant which includes but is not limited to communication, mobility and behavioral needs. - 13.
+Be trained to meet the needs of the participant such as with communication, mobility and behavioral needs. - 13.
 Comply with Department standards related to provider qualifications.